SarinSwift/Tweet-Generator/README.md

 ***Contains(key):*** *Return True if this hash table contains the given key*
 Go to the specific bucket
 Call the find method on the specific bucket and return True if there's a value

+***Find length:*** *Return the number of key-value entries by traversing its buckets*
+Loop through all buckets
+call the length method on each specific bucket, and increment the count
+return the length

 ***Get a list of all keys:***
 Loop through the linkedlists in the array of buckets